How We Are Fighting For Carers’ Rights

-We have achieved significant gains in Karnataka state.
-Some districts have already started providing a Carers Allowance based on our recommendations.
-Although these are currently small amounts, the fact that they are being given at all is a great start, and we aim to capitalise on that by replicating it not only across the state but in other states as well.
+We have achieved significant gains in Karnataka state, with the introduction of a carers’ allowance, a significant milestone.
+Although these are currently small amounts, the fact that they are being given at all is a great start, and we aim to capitalise on that by replicating it in other states as well.

-We estimate there are currently 400,000 to 600,000 carers in Karnataka who may be eligible for this allowance, yet the majority are not claiming.
+We estimate there are currently 400,000 to 600,000 carers in Karnataka who may be eligible for this allowance, yet the majority are not claiming it.
 More awareness needs to be generated regarding the availability of an allowance to ensure that everyone who is entitled claims it.